 Often this means we are only half listening because we are busy forming a response in our mind – a defence, an opinion or even just a clever reply.
 Do you know that impatient feeling in your body when you can’t wait until they finish speaking to get your piece out?
 Or if you have a need to be right then you can be concerned that listening to the other person could imply you agree with them and you don’t.
-Let me say now that listening does not mean the same as agreeing.
+Let me say now that listening does not mean you are agreeing.

 And what if you don’t want to listen?